UTM's Blantyre urban governor resigns

-Blantyre district urban governor for UTM, Charles Nkoloma, has stepped down from his position and has endorsed anti-government demonstrations.
+Blantyre urban governor for UTM, Charles Nkoloma, has stepped down from his position and has endorsed anti-government demonstrations.

 According to a letter Malawi24 has in possession dated 3rd February, 2022, Nkoloma has informed the party’s regional governor that he has resigned and he is no longer a member of the party.